jackokring/M5PORKCHOP/README.md

         * Phrack Magazine - the OG zine we're poorly imitating
         * Binrev, 2600, and the scene that won't die
         * You - for scrolling past the legal section

+    Special shoutout to the Cardputer-ADV + LoRa testing crew:

+        * L1TTL3M1XY - sacrificed hardware to my broken RX/TX pin configs
+        * BansheeBacklash - emotional support through the GPIO nightmare

+    These absolute units stuck around while we debugged pin 13 vs 15 shenanigans on hardware they bought with real money.
+Their themes are immortalized in the firmware.
+Heroes don't always wear capes, sometimes they just have too many ESP32s.

     "The WiFi is free if you're brave enough."